mm80843/T3.5/docs/Benef/PBN__Benef_267.md

 # __Enhanced sense of safety__

-## Name of the Benefit

-Increases trust and comfort on campus

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from improved reputation and attractiveness of the institution, leading to increased student enrollment and retention.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_279.md)